Notice the Reyes jersey at the lower left.

 Wright, like Reyes, is a very good player who has done well in New York, unlike, say, Jason Bay.
 Nobody should be untouchable, but moves just to cut costs can help you end up with an infield like Wednesday night's - Daniel Murphy, Justin Turner, Ruben Tejada and Willie Harris.

 Whether Crawford will turn out to be a good pickup for the Red Sox remains in doubt: The Sox, after a hideous start, have been rampaging, especially against the Yankees.
-But we've seen the Sox looking great in June and hearing that old song, "See You In September."
+But we've seen the Sox looking great in June, and still gotten away with singing that old song, "See You In September."
 Or October.

 Still, Crawford led the Tampa Bay Rays to the 2008 AL Pennant.
 Reyes has not only never played on a Pennant winner, but in the stretch runs if 2007 and 2008, when the Mets blew September leads in the NL East and missed the Playoffs completely, he pretty much vanished.